Laura Iñiguez, Content Manager at Hirebook

 Your objectives should be clear, actionable, and time-bound.
 The common time period to achieve them is a quarter, but depending on the objective you can set a longer or shorter period.
 Key results are the ones that determine whether an Objective has been achieved or not, not necessarily relying on your usual marketing metrics.
 They are quantifiable, time-bound, and measurable results making it easier for the team to track progress.
 Contributors on the KRs should measure progress regularly since okrs must be evaluated continuously, and then at the end of the OKR period that’s been set, there’s usually an OKR meeting to determine how well the team did, to assess and discuss if there should be a change in the strategy to ultimately achieve project effectiveness.

 To start crafting your Marketing OKRs you can hold a meeting to make this process in collaboration with your entire marketing team.
 Meeting with your team and having a brainstorming session provides a sense of ownership, employee engagement, and accountability.
 You want to empower your team to create their own challenges and motivate them to really feel capable of achieving what they set out to.
+However, if you're planning to work with a digital agency, you still need to discuss all of the OKRs you'll be following throughout the process.

 Today we want to provide you with some OKR examples for your Marketing Team that will serve as a guide to setting your own Objectives and Key Results.